biowpn/itertools/README.md

 Clone iterable.

 This is trivial in C++ since you can call `begin()` as many times as you like, but actually quite challenging in Python!
+In fact, in a discussion with my friend Romic, we found out that, of all itertools functions, `tee` is the easiest to implement in C++, but the hardest in Python!

 Either way, I include it for the sake of completeness.

 ### `zip`, `zip_longest`